 From the first day of class, students begin to integrate into a network of industry leaders, FIDM Faculty and influential FIDM Graduates.
 The Career Center works with FIDM Students and Graduates one-on-one to ensure a targeted and efficient job search.

 The Career Center believes that what is learned in the FIDM classroom, combined with the experience gained from working alongside industry professionals, enhances career growth post-graduation.
-Career Center staff provides students and graduates with the best resources to help them hone the skills they have learned at FIDM and effectively apply them to the working world.
+Career Center Coaches provides students and graduates with the best resources to help them hone the skills they have learned at FIDM and effectively apply them to the working world.

 Some of those services include: